samjdavis13/samjdavis13.github.io/README.md

 2. Actually implement contact form - THIS WAS A PAIN IN THE ASS (THANKS JEKYLL)
 4. Add links to CSS
 5. Embed fonts as actual webfonts
+3. Add in CSS support for lists (ul and ol)

 [1]:	http://sjd.co/